 Its importance stems in part from the fact that Hebrew biblical passages tend to understand Tarshish as a source of King Solomon's great wealth in metals – especially silver, but also gold, tin, and iron (Ezekiel 27).
 The metals were reportedly obtained in partnership with King Hiram of Tyre in Phoenicia (Isaiah 23), and fleets of ships from Tarshish.

-Tarshish is also the name of a modern village in the Mount Lebanon District of Lebanon, an Arab town in Israel (Tarshiha), and Tharsis is a modern village in southern Spain.
+Tarshish is also the name of a modern village in the Mount Lebanon District of Lebanon, and Tharsis is a modern village in southern Spain.

 According to the Jewish Encyclopedia Da'at, the biblical phrase "ships of Tarshish" refers not to ships from a particular location, but to a class of ships: large vessels for long-distance trade.

 Tarshish occurs 25 times in the Masoretic text of the Hebrew Bible.
-References to Tarshish as a location or nation include:
+Although, as stated in the previous section, the phrase "ships of Tarshish" may refer only to very large ships, fit for ocean journeys, and not to a location or nation, possible references to Tarshish as a location or nation include:

 Tarshish is placed on the shores of the Mediterranean Sea by several biblical passages, and more precisely: west of Israel.
 It is described as a source of various metals: "beaten silver is brought from Tarshish" (Jeremiah 10:9), and the Phoenicians of Tyre brought from there silver, iron, tin and lead (Ezekiel 27:12).